-Since 1970, almost 310,000 square kilometres of the Brazilian Amazon Rainforest has been lost due to human activity.
+Since 1970, almost 310,000 square kilometers of the Brazilian Amazon Rainforest have been lost due to human activity.
 The reduction has slowed in recent years as a result of positive action by South American governments, but it remains a problem.
 Logging and cattle farming are largely responsible for this vast amount of deforestation.

 Nevertheless, the effect that this has had on the wildlife of the Amazon Rainforest is noticeable.
 Deforestation is not the only thing that causes animals to become endangered or extinct, climate change, illegal hunting, and contamination are also playing a role in destroying habitats and endangering animals.
 But deforestation is the leading cause of extinction in the Amazon Rainforest.